 Plus, it's free, so the only reason you might not want to get it is because you're running out of disk space.
 In which case, delete some of your old pictures, and get back here to download Varazuvi Indian Flute.

-To recap, here’s is the entire list of the best free flute VST plugins:
+To recap, here's the entire list of the best free flute VST plugins:

 Whether you're looking for a traditional western orchestral flute sound, or an exotic Chinese or Indian flute, there are quite a few awesome options out there for you.